IsaiahHLeonard/Distributed-Final/README.md

 The arduinoServer folder contains the code for our arduino.

-The rest of the files are for the
+The rest of the files are the setup and actual files for the android app.
+The java files for the android, are in the DistributedDirections/src/main/java/com/distributed/directions folder.
+The xml files which are the layout and how the android pages look are in the DistributedDirections/src/main/res/layout folder.